AKSHAY-CHOWDARY/AKSHAY-CHOWDARY/README.md

 # 💫 About Me:
-I am currently enhancing my expertise in LangChain and fine-tuning large language models (LLMs).
-I am eager to collaborate on innovative projects in web development using MERN stack and Next.js.<br><br>In addition, I work on improving my Data Structures and Algorithms (DSA) skills every day, with a deep passion for Machine Learning (ML), Deep Learning (DL), and Generative AI (GenAI).<br><br>Let’s connect and build something amazing!<br><br>
+Hi there!
+I'm Akshay Chowdary — a passionate Computer Science student with a focus on Web Development, AI/ML, and Generative AI.
+I love building full-stack applications using the MERN stack and Next.js, and I'm currently diving deep into LangChain and LLM fine-tuning.<br><br>Beyond development, I consistently strengthen my foundation in Data Structures & Algorithms and explore the latest advancements in Machine Learning, Deep Learning, and AI-powered tools.
+I'm always open to collaboration, hackathons, and innovative tech projects.<br><br>Let’s connect and create something impactful!<br><br>

 ## 🌐 Socials: